toddwint/ztp/README.md

     - Juniper SRX345
     - Juniper SRX1500
     - HPE Aruba 2930F
+- Download the image and start a new container.
+The folder `run/ztp` will be created.
-- Fill in the file `ztp.csv` with a list of device hardware models, MACs, os image names, and configuration file names.
+- Fill in the file `run/ztp/ztp.csv` with a list of device hardware models, MACs, os image names, and configuration file names.
-- An example CSV file should be found in `<volume>/ztp`
+- An example CSV file should be found in `run/ztp`
 - Modify it as you need and place it back in the same folder with the same name.
-- Transfer the configuration files and os images to `<volume>/ztp/ftp/os_images` and `<volume>/ztp/ftp/config_files`.
+- Transfer the configuration files and os images to `run/ztp/ftp/os_images` and `run/ztp/ftp/config_files`.
 - View DHCP/FTP/TFTP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
     - tail the file
     - pause the flow
     - search through the flow
     - highlight multiple rows
+- Alternatively, view the DHCP/FTP/TFTP messages and configuration files in a web browser ([tailon](https://github.com/gvalkov/tailon))

 ## Sample `config.txt` file

 ```
-TZ=UTC
-INTERFACE=enx0014d1da21f2
-SUBNET=192.168.2.0/24
-GATEWAY=192.168.2.254
+TZ=America/Chicago
+INTERFACE=eth0
+SUBNET=192.168.0.0/16
+GATEWAY=192.168.0.1
 HTTPPORT=8080
 HOSTNAME=ztpsrvr01
 ```